Dicalum-Software/DiCaLum-Software/README.md

 Please note that the Python version of  DiCaLum is still in development, it is a Beta version of the code.
 Even calibration updates will be performed.
 More details on the code and its extensions will be available soon.

-# A brief description of DiCalum:
+# A brief description of DiCaLum:
 The metrics used in DiCaLum was introduced in this paper:

 Zoltán Kolláth, Andrew Cool, Andreas Jechow, Kornél Kolláth, Dénes Száz, Kai Pong Tong: Introducing the dark sky unit for multi-spectral measurement of the night sky quality with commercial digital cameras, Journal of Quantitative Spectroscopy and Radiative Transfer,